 Ceropegia contains a diverse group of 160 named species native to Africa, southern Asia, and Australia.
-Some of these perrenial plants have succulent stems, which may be dwarf or vine-like and posess fibrous roots, while others have tubers and relatively thin stems, along which new tubers may form in some species.
+Some of these perennial plants have succulent stems, which may be dwarf or vine-like and possess fibrous roots, while others have tubers and relatively thin stems, along which new tubers may form in some species.
 Species with fleshy thickened roots are the most difficult to grow.
-The leaves are opposite, but may be vestigal on species with succulent stems.
+The leaves are opposite but maybe vestigial on species with succulent stems.

 Light: Ceropegia does well in bright light.
 It does not need full sun.
 If the light is too low the stem will stretch and the leaves will be far apart.
-It will look better if grow in enough light.
-Also the purple coloring will fade.
+It will look better if grown in enough light.
+Also, the purple coloring will fade.

-Water: It like to be water regularly.
+Water: It likes to be water regularly.
 The leaves should be thick and full.
 If they are paper thick the plant is low on water.

 Soil: Ceropegia will grow in any type of soils.
 Add more perlite to the mix so the roots do not get too wet.
 In wetter soil mix the plant must be allowed to dry between watering.

 It is usually from cuttings.
-If they is a tuber forming on one of the stems.
-They can be place against soil in a pot.
+If they are a tuber forming on one of the stems.
+They can be placed against the soil in a pot.
 When they have rooted down you can cut the stem and have a separate plant.
 You can also cut off a tuber and part of the stem and coil it around the small pot.
 It will have the chance to root.
 Most succulent plants will root from small pieces.
-It is nature way to maximize the chances for the plants survival if not the mother plant then pieces of it.
+It is a natural way to maximize the chances for the plants' survival if not the mother plant then pieces of it.

 A gritty compost is suitable, and clay pots help with drainage, especially for the species with white thickened roots which are the most susceptible to rotting and for species forming large tubers.
 Ceropegias appreciate water and a little fertilizer during warm weather, although some care with watering is required for the more difficult species.
 The vine-like species can suffer from prolonged drought.